-The Disability Studies Undergraduate Minor is an interdisciplinary program that explores the meaning and impact of disability across time, place, and group.
-We examine the ways in which our understandings of disability shape the fundamental aspects of our lives, our relationships, and the societies in which we live.
-This minor offers a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raises awareness of disability issues, knowledge of disability rights and laws, and best practices toward creating inclusive and accessible environments and communities.
+The disability studies minor program examines the ways in which our understandings of disability shape the fundamental aspects of our lives, our relationships, and the societies in which we live.
+This program offers a cutting-edge, interdisciplinary body of knowledge and skills and, in particular, raises awareness of disability issues, knowledge of disability rights and laws, and best practices towards creating inclusive and accessible environments and communities.

-The knowledge and skills gained will enhance your course of study within your major, prepare you for disability-related careers and advanced study in disability studies, and will deepen your understanding of the multicultural fabric of contemporary society.
+The knowledge and skills gained will enhance one's course of major study, prepare students for disability-related careers and advanced study in disability studies, and will deepen one's understanding of the multicultural fabric of contemporary society.

 There are two core courses that all minors must take: DS 100 (Introduction to Disability Studies) and DS 400 (Capstone in Disability Studies).
 Students must also take four electives from a list of approved disability-relevant courses; at least one elective must be at the 300-level or higher and the electives must come from at least two different departments.